 After you’re done writing standard operating procedures, in order to get the most value out of your SOP manual, you will need to use it over and over again.
 Updating it as needed.
 Use the metrics as your daily management system to ensure you are getting the results you expect from your business.
 Now you are managing by procedures that you built from your SOP manual.

-To see some procedure examples, download free SOP samples from Bizmanualz.
+To see some procedure examples, download free policies and procedures samples from Bizmanualz.